 Get Early Updates Next Time with the Insider Previews

 If you’re running an Insider Preview build of Windows 10, now is a good time to leave the Insider Builds behind.
 If you stay on the “Fast Ring”, Microsoft will soon begin pushing you very unstable versions of the next Windows 10 update.
-You may want to switch to the “Slow Ring”, “Release Preview”, or even leave Insider Preview builds behind for now and use the stable version of the Creators Update.
-Head to Settings > Update & Security > Windows Insider Program on the Fall Creators Update to choose your Insider Preview settings.
+You may want to switch to the “Slow Ring”, “Release Preview”, or even leave Insider Preview builds behind for now and use the stable version of the April 2018 Update.
+Head to Settings > Update & Security > Windows Insider Program to choose your Insider Preview settings.

 If, however, you want to get updates earlier next time, you can enable Insider Previews to get a pre-release look at these features.
 The “Release Preview” track of Windows 10, in particular, is pretty great, since it’s much more stable than the Fast and Slow rings, and will get you new updates without having to wait for the rollout.
 It’s still technically an Insider Preview—one that keeps you on the stable build of Windows 10 but gives you Windows updates, driver updates, and Microsoft app updates early—so download at your own risk.
 But in our experience, the Release Preview is a relatively stable track with quick updates, which is great.